mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The length of the `padding` field in `MLSCiphertextContent` can be chosen at the time of message encryption by the sender.
-Senders may use padding to reduce the ability of attackers out side the group to infer the size of the encrypted content.
+Senders may use padding to reduce the ability of attackers outside the group to infer the size of the encrypted content.

 ## Restrictions {#restrictions}